Monte Pearson: Personal life

 During the 1939 offseason, Pearson was nearly killed while hunting with William Rudolph, a 15-year-old high school baseball player from Fresno.
 Rudolph accidentally fired his shotgun at the same time as Pearson.
 The shot penetrated Pearson's cap and knocked it from his head.
 Pearson, who escaped uninjured, described the incident as "the thrill of [his] life."
 In 1942, during a leave of absence away from baseball to recover from injury, Pearson worked at the Fresno Air National Guard Base as a firefighter.
 After his Major League career ended, he planned on switching to a career in boxing, but returned to Fresno State College and graduated with a degree in chemistry.
 He became the chief sanitarian of Madera County.
 He unsuccessfully ran for a seat on the Fresno County Board of Supervisors in 1952.

 On May 15, 1962, Pearson was arrested and charged with accepting bribes in exchange for approving shoddy septic tanks.
 In November of that year, he was found guilty of one count of bribery involving $200.
 The court sentenced him to eight months imprisonment and placed him on probation for three years.
-After a long battle with cancer, Pearson died on January 27, 1978, in Fresno, California, at the age of 69 and was cremated.
+After a long battle with cancer, Pearson died on January 27, 1978 in Fowler, California.
+He was 69 years old and cremated.